Testing Reference#

 # Good - clear what failed

-test calculation_with_message {
+test "calculation with message" {

 result = calculate(input);